SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_workspace.md

 5. Set the role **Pub/Sub Subscriber**
 6. Click **Continue**, then click **Done** to finish creating the service account

+!!!
+Note
+	Ensure that this user has the role **Pub/Sub Subscriber** in both **Topic** and **Subsciption** pages.
+Otherwise, you will have an error with status 403 when you will activate the playbook detailed on the bottom of this page.

 Find more information on the [official google documentation](https://cloud.google.com/iam/docs/service-accounts-create).

 #### Create and download JSON keys (service account credentials)